bbfrederick/rapidtide/README.md

         the significance of the correlation.
 It has a range of filtering, windowing, and correlation options.

+- **rapidtide2std** - This is a utility for registering rapidtide output maps to standard coordinates.
+It's usually much faster to run rapidtide in native space then transform afterwards to MNI152 space.

 - **showtc** - A very simple command line utility that takes a text file and plots the data in it in a matplotlib window.
 That's it.
 A good tool for quickly seeing what's in a file.
 Has some options